Like the Five Olympic Rings from which they draw their color and inspiration,

 In the ancient culture of China, there is a grand tradition of spreading good

 wishes through signs and symbols.
-Each of Fuwa symbolizes a different good wish
+Each of Fuwa symbolizes a different blessing

 -- and will honor this tradition by carrying their good wishes to the children